 Now here is something interesting … notice his gravestone said his year of birth was 1889.
 But we know from countless census records he was actually born two years earlier.
 Well actually now that I examine the records more closely, I don’t know for sure.

-• In the 1940 census it tells us he was 50 years old and that he was born about 1890.
+The 1940 census tells us he was 50 years old and that he was born in 1890.

-I am told that it wasn’t uncommon to estimate things back then when you were for sure.
-But every time it has something different so I’m not sure what to say about it.
+I am told that it wasn’t uncommon to estimate things back then when you knew for sure.
+But every time, it is different, so I’m not sure what to say about it.

 The 1900 census and the WW1 draft registration card says August 1887.
 So for now we’ll keep it at that.